YINI-lang/YINI-spec/YINI-Specification.md

 The following guidance is intended to assist developers implementing YINI parsers, engines, or tools.
 These notes aim to promote consistent interpretation of YINI syntax across different platforms and environments.

-See also [Section 11.2: Well-Formedness Requirements] for formal validation criteria.
+See also Section 12.2, "Well-Formedness Requirements", for formal validation criteria.

 ### 13.1.
 Top-Level Sections and Implicit Root